Complaint Process

 Licensees

-Citing from the Board Rules (NDAC 87-05-01-01): Any person may file a written complaint with the board setting forth the specific charges upon which the complaint is made.
-Upon receiving a complaint, the board shall notify the veterinarian of the complaint and request the veterinarian provide a written response to the complaint within twenty days of receipt of the board’s letter.
-The veterinarian’s response will be made available to the complainant.
+1. A person may file a written complaint with the board setting forth the specific charges uponwhich the complaint is made.
+Upon receiving a complaint, the board shall notify the veterinarian or veterinary technician of the complaint and request the veterinarian or veterinary technician provide a written response to the complaint within twenty days of receipt of the board's notice.
+The response from the veterinarian or veterinary technician must be made available to the complainant.

 Download the Veterinarian/Veterinary Technician Complaint Form